manuthebyte/vscode-change-icon-theme/README.md

 ## Setup

-Download the extension from https://link.com or build it yourself (see below).
+Download the extension from the [VSCode Extension Marketplace](https://marketplace.visualstudio.com/items?itemName=manuthebyte.dynamic-icon-theme) or build it yourself (see below).

 When installing the extension, you should get an notification, which asks you to set your light and dark icon theme.
 If you don't get this notification, you can set the themes in the settings under `Settings > Extensions > Dynamic Icon Theme > Dark/Light Icon Theme`.